your guide to the Pearl District San Antonio

 With a wide selection of libations, The Boiler House is a long-standing happy hour favorite.
 The brunch menu is also worth noting, especially the marinated flank steak and fried eggs.
 Don’t be put off by the price.
-The entrée can split between two.
+The entrée can be split between two.

 Southerleigh Fine Food & Brewery

 Southerleigh’s quick expansion is proof that it serves good food that San Antonio locals love.
-Southerleigh doesn’t limit itself to beer and wine (though theirs drinks really shine, from the craft beer to the cocktails).
+Southerleigh doesn’t limit itself to beer and wine (though their drinks really shine, from the craft beer to the cocktails).
 There’s an oyster bar too.
 But here’s what you’ll want to order: fried chicken or the po boy (maybe both).

 High Street Wine Co.